by Dave Anderson <RightCyberUp@aol.com>

 Scriptures Used: I Peter 2:9-10, Isaiah 59:1-2, Romans 3:23, Ephesians 1:7-8, Romans 8:5-9, Acts 2:36-41, Romans 6:3-7, Colossians 2:11-12, Ezekiel 18: 19-20, I Peter 3:21

-The Light and Darkness study (sometimes called the Baptism Study) outlines the ICC’s doctrine of baptism.
+The Light and Darkness study (sometimes called the Baptism Study) outlines the ICCs doctrine of baptism.
 The study leader will present scriptures to support the ICC belief that baptism is the point of Christian salvation (e.g. Acts 2:38, Romans 6:3-7, Colossians 2:11-12, I Peter 3:21).
 The leader may draw a timeline on paper, illustrating that, regardless of any earlier conversion experience or infant baptism, the recruit is still "in darkness" until baptized into the group.

 The doctrine of salvation through baptism, known to scholars as baptismal regeneration, will not be discussed in detail here, because RightCyberUp devotes an entire section the subject.

-[See RightCyberUp’s article What About Baptism?]
+[See RightCyberUps article What About Baptism?]

-The ICC evangelism handbook Shining Like Stars warns against the "premature study" of baptism for reasons including the risk of turning off recruits by raising the subject too early, that studying baptism too early might allow students’ religious friends to “poison” them against the ICC’s viewpoint,(26) and even that "the New Testament teaching on baptism is not logically intuitive.”(27) Shining Like Stars recommends splitting the baptism material into two studies for “religious” students, saying, “if for some reason your friend does not accept that baptism is essential for salvation, and especially if he thinks he does not need it himself, do not go on to the remaining passages.”(28) [emphasis Jacoby] By contrast, there’s no evidence in the Bible that information about baptism was withheld from prospective converts: in Acts chapter 2, three thousand people were baptized after a single sermon, and most New Testament conversion stories take place in a single day (Acts 2, Acts 8: 26-38, Acts 10: 24-48, Acts 16: 25-34).
+Even without considering the relationship between baptism and salvation, the ICCs use of baptism is inconsistent with the Bible in at least two areas the ICCs prerequisites to studying baptism, and its barriers to getting baptized.
+The ICC evangelism handbook Shining Like Stars warns against the "premature study" of baptism for reasons including the risk of turning off recruits by raising the subject too early, that studying baptism too early might allow students religious friends to poison them against the ICCs viewpoint,(26) and even that "the New Testament teaching on baptism is not logically intuitive.(27) Shining Like Stars recommends splitting the baptism material into two studies for religious students, saying, if for some reason your friend does not accept that baptism is essential for salvation, and especially if he thinks he does not need it himself, do not go on to the remaining passages.(28) [emphasis Jacoby] By contrast, theres no evidence in the Bible that information about baptism was withheld from prospective converts: in Acts chapter 2, three thousand people were baptized after a single sermon, and most New Testament conversion stories take place in a single day (Acts 2, Acts 8: 26-38, Acts 10: 24-48, Acts 16: 25-34).
+Furthermore, the ICC may deny baptism from students who "aren't ready" in leaderships view (those who haven't fully agreed to important points of ICC doctrine/practice), even though there is no biblical precedent for church authority being used to withhold baptism.
+(29) |

-Ultimately, the Light and Darkness Study will ask students if they are in the “light,” or in the “darkness.”
-If students agree they are “in darkness,” they will proceed either directly to Counting the Cost, or to other studies.
+Ultimately, the Light and Darkness Study will ask students if they are in the light, or in the darkness.
+If students agree they are in darkness, they will proceed either directly to Counting the Cost, or to other studies.

 Scriptures Used: Matthew 26: 36-75, 27: 1-50, Isaiah 59: 1-2, II Corinthians 5: 21, John 3: 16, 12: 47, I John 1: 5-10, I John 2: 1-6